A message from our headteacher Mrs Julie Winwood

 ABOUT OUR SCHOOL

-Pupils achieve well here and enjoy learning because we provide a rich and broad curriculum, where pupils learn from a carefully planned sequenced curriculum.
-On the class pages you will see the long term plans for each class.
+Our pupils achieve well and enjoy learning because we provide a rich and broad curriculum, where pupils learn from a carefully planned sequenced curriculum.
+On the class pages you will see the long-term plans for each class.
 The curriculum overviews can be found on ‘Our Curriculum’ page.
-If you browse the class pages of our website you will see evidence of our pupils’ learning.
+If you browse the newsletters and class pages of our website, you will see examples of our pupils’ learning.

 I am very proud to be the head of such a happy and thriving school and look forward to meeting you if you are considering a visit.